NWP Products

 Translation Products

 NWP radar mosaics and predictive products are translated into altitude-dependent airspace impact areas, with a quantitative probability assessment of pilot deviation likelihood called Convective Weather Avoidance Fields.
-This high resolution information is precisely what is needed to predict route blockage and airspace capacity impacts up to 8 hours in advance.
-The Convective Weather Avoidance Polygons provide fly and no-fly zones for display, essentially 8-hour predictions of flow constrained areas.
+This high-resolution information is precisely what is needed to predict route blockage and airspace capacity impacts up to 8 hours in advance.
+The Convective Weather Avoidance Polygons provide “fly vs no-fly” zones for display, essentially predictions of flow constrained areas that pilots will seek to avoid.

 0-8 Hour